pbatard/arm-trusted-firmware/docs/plat/rpi3.rst

   ``RPI3_DIRECT_LINUX_BOOT=1``.
 This option allows to specify the location of a DTB in memory.

+- ``RPI3_USE_PL011_UART``: Disabled by default.
+Switches the default UART from the 'mini UART' to PL011.
+Note that to use PL011, you must also load either a 'miniuart-bt' or 'disable-bt' Device Tree overlays in ``config.txt``.

 - ``RPI3_RUNTIME_UART``: Indicates whether the UART should be used at runtime or disabled. ``-1`` (default) disables the runtime UART.
 Any other value enables the default UART (currently UART1) for runtime messages.